peterhinch/micropython-micropower/README.md

 Unfortunately this is inadequate for devices using the I2C bus or using its pins as GPIO.
 This is because the Pyboard has pullup resistors on these pins which will source current into the connected hardware even when the latter is powered down.
-There are two obvious solutions.
-The first is to switch Vdd as in the above schematic (single-ended mode) and also to provide switches in series with the relevant GPIO pins.
-The second is to switch both Vdd and Vss of the connected hardware (double-ended mode).
-I use the single ended approach.
+The simplest solution is to switch Vdd as in the above schematic and also to provide switches in series with the relevant GPIO pins to enable them to be put into a high impedance state.
 The current consumed by the connected hardware when the Pyboard is in standby is then negligible compared to the total current draw of 29uA.
 This (from datasheet values) comprises 4uA for the microprocessor and 25uA for the LDO regulator.

 This can be reduced further by disabling or removing the LDO regulator: I have measured 7uA offering the possibility of a year's operation from a CR2032 button cell.
 In practice achieving this is dependent on the